What Are Solar Eclipses?

 Never look directly at the Sun, eclipsed or otherwise, without any protective eyewear.
-The Sun’s UV radiation can burn the retinas in your eyes leading to permanent damage or even blindness.
+The Sun’s radiation can burn the retinas in your eyes leading to permanent damage or even blindness.

 The best way to safely watch a total solar eclipse is to wear protective eclipse glasses or to project an image of the eclipsed Sun using a pinhole projector.